ibexa/documentation-developer/docs/content_management/rich_text/online_editor_guide.md

 Custom tags are customizable RichText elements for which you can specify attributes and render them with custom templates.

 Custom tags can be created by means of specifying two things only:

+- YAML configuration
-YAML configuration and relevant Twig templates.
+- relevant Twig templates

-The YAML configuration defines a custom tag’s attributes and the template used to render it, as well as where in the toolbar the tag is available.
+The YAML configuration defines a custom tag’s attributes, the template used to render it, and where in the toolbar the tag is available.

 See [Extend Online Editor](extend_online_editor.md#configure-custom-tags) for a full example.